Some experiences are so momentous that they have the potential to be life changing.

 My parents endured two of them.
 They passed valuable lessons on to us by recounting stories that molded our character, shaped our values, and influenced our outlook on life.
 Are you passing important life lessons on to others?

 My parents fled Germany during the Hitler regime, with only the possessions they could carry.
 They didn’t complain about what life dealt them because they knew they were lucky to make it safely to America.
 Like many others, they had hopes of building a life for their family and living the American Dream.
 The other event that had far-reaching consequences on my parents’ generation was the Great Depression.
 Everyone alive at the time was deeply touched by that experience.

-Here are 13 life lessons that were passed down to us from those experiences:
+Here are 13 life lessons that were passed down to us from the Great Depression

 1. Be present.